hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 how do I find out where the index of an element is when a condition is met so I can delete that element?

 [9:17:33](#167921745386TDuaM:gitter.im) <gurzgri>:
-@rebred: To lern about the index of a item in a series, surprisingly, use `index?` í ½í¸‰ For just removing values from series based on some conditions, see `remove-each`.
+@rebred: To lern about the index of a item in a series, surprisingly, use `index?` ğŸ˜‰ For just removing values from series based on some conditions, see `remove-each`.

 [9:18:01](#167921748187oItdm:gitter.im) <gurzgri>:
- * rebred (rebred)  To lern about the index of a item in a series, surprisingly, use `index?` í ½í¸‰ For just removing values from series based on some conditions, see `remove-each`.
+ * rebred (rebred)  To lern about the index of a item in a series, surprisingly, use `index?` ğŸ˜‰ For just removing values from series based on some conditions, see `remove-each`.

 [9:18:21](#167921750188JqhSV:gitter.im) <gurzgri>:
- * rebred (rebred)  To lern about the index of an item in a series, surprisingly, use `index?` í ½í¸‰ For just removing values from series based on some conditions, see `remove-each`.
+ * rebred (rebred)  To lern about the index of an item in a series, surprisingly, use `index?` ğŸ˜‰ For just removing values from series based on some conditions, see `remove-each`.

 [9:41:31](#167921889189mOCuM:gitter.im) <gurzgri>:
 ```Red